bjornok/UBUNTU/MicroOs/ArchLinux.md

 yay -Rns popcorntime # uninstall popcorntime and it's dependencies from the system yay -Syyyu # Update package list and upgrade if available including AUR packages
 ```

+## Reset keyring

+Remove or reset all the keys installed in your system by removing the `/etc/pacman.d/gnupg` directory (as root) and by
+rerunning `pacman-key --init` followed by `pacman-key --populate` to re-add the default keys.